maaghia/Multi-Vendor-Ecommerce-Store/README.md

 You can also use any React UI library like React suite: https://rsuitejs.com/ Keep it modular and easy to maintain
 # Backend –
-Setup Express
+Setup Express [DONE]
-Create main API routes
+Create main API routes [DONE]
-Setup Postman for consuming your API
+Setup Postman for consuming your API [DONE]
-Add MongoDB with Mongoose and define all your models CRUD for all models using Postman
+Add MongoDB with Mongoose and define all your models [DONE] CRUD for all models using Postman [DONE]
 Implement Authentication
-Use Postman for testing the complete flow of the backend of your project
+Use Postman for testing the complete flow of the backend of your project [DONE]
 # Frontend –
 CRUD for all models
 Redux Toolkit for State management